ChrisWhealy/edge-cdn-store/README.md

 ## Drawbacks & Alternatives

-The main downside of implementing this proposal is that although Cloudflare state that the [Pingora is battle tested...](https://github.com/cloudflare/pingora?tab=readme-ov-file#what-is-pingora), they also explicitly state that [Pingora proxy integration with caching should be considered experimental](https://github.com/cloudflare/pingora?tab=readme-ov-file#notable-crates-in-this-workspace), and as such APIs related to caching are currently highly volatile.
+The main downside of implementing this proposal is that although Cloudflare state that [Pingora is battle tested...](https://github.com/cloudflare/pingora?tab=readme-ov-file#what-is-pingora), they also explicitly state that [Pingora proxy integration with caching should be considered experimental](https://github.com/cloudflare/pingora?tab=readme-ov-file#notable-crates-in-this-workspace), and as such APIs related to caching are currently highly volatile.

 Looking through the `pingora-cache` repository, the `memory` module is specifically identified as [not being production ready](https://github.com/cloudflare/pingora/blob/b3c186177e8ff59f047ed05aa7b88735bb623c2f/pingora-cache/src/memory.rs#L17).
 Although none of the other modules contain such an explicit warning, this offers no guarantee that volatility will be confined simply to this one module.